-The Atlantic Cape May Workforce Investment Board has established partnerships
+The Atlantic County Workforce Development Board has established partnerships

 with local businesses, community organizations, educational institutions